mojn0/DAQ-Technical-Assessment/brainstorming.md

 I also experimented with the other formats of the parsing but found them to be of no use, at least currently.

+I have decided to use a python notebook file to extract and parse the dump.log file.
+Currently, I am still trying to figure out how to parse and decode the can frames in dump.log.

+For now, i will move on to the next stage for the sake of time

 ## Spyder